 Walvis Bay is the harbor town 30km to the south of Swakopmund.
 The have a beautiful lagoon with a waterfront area perfect for visitors.
 The main attraction here is the pink flamingos that inhabit this area.
 They come right up to the edge to feed in the shallow areas providing amazing photo opportunities.
 Or you could simply watch and enjoy the calming effect their playfulness has on the soul.
 After visiting Dune 7 it is a short drive to the lagoon and is 100% free.

 6. Explore the Desert on a Quad bike

 This is one of my most favorite favorite activities.
 I’ve done this so many times and what I take friends and family for when they are visiting.
 Like the desert tour it offers a unique way of seeing and exploring the desert whilst having fun at the same time.
 This is one of the more expensive activities starting from N$450/hour, but well worth it.
 There are a lot of regulations in place which ensures the sustainable use of the desert for this activity.

 I love a good sunset and so should everyone else.
-I mean life is to short not to enjoy sunset every night.
-I have four spots I can recommend in and around Swakopmund.
+Life is too short not to enjoy sunset every night.
+There are four spots I can recommend in and around Swakopmund.
 The first is on the Walvis bay road between Swakopmund and Walvis Bay.
 Drive about 10km out of Swakopmund and on your left you’ll see an access road that takes you all the way to the dunes.
 A short climb and you’ll be facing west towards the ocean where you’ll be able to enjoy the most spectacular sunsets.
 Other places are the Tiger Reef beach bar, on the beach next to the Swakopmund jetty and from the Mole (Swakopmund waterfront).

-This is a short post to highlight some of my favorite activities in Swakopmund.
+This is a short post to highlight 7 great activities to do in Swakopmund.
 There are of course many many more and based on your personal preferences you should see and enjoy.
 But I hope this at least provides a good starting point.